-Conclusion should be withdrawn on the basis of research findings, formulated concerns and research purposes.
-Conclusion is presented in one paragraph without numerical form of expression.
+The conclusion should be withdrawn based on research findings, formulated concerns, and research purposes.
+The conclusion is presented in one paragraph without the numerical form of expression.
 Explain your research contributions to science.

 Contributors who are not mentioned as authors should be acknowledged, and their particular contribution should be described.
 All sources of funding for the work must be acknowledged, both the research funder and the grant number (if applicable) should be given for each source of funds

-Manuscripts are written by using standard citation application (Mendeley/Endnote/Zotero).
+Manuscripts are written by using standard citation applications (Mendeley/Endnote/Zotero).
 APA (American Psychological Association) reference style is required.
-Citing an article written by two authors, both of authors should be mentioned, however, for three and more authors only the first author is mentioned followed by et al., for example: Rahayu & Sudarsono (2015), Subekti et al. (2014).
+Citing an article written by two authors, both authors should be mentioned.
+However, for three and more authors, only the first author is mentioned, followed by et al., for example, Rahayu & Sudarsono (2015), Subekti et al. (2014).
 A series of references should be presented in ascending date order (Retnoningsih et al., 2005; Indriyanti et al., 2007; Rahayuningsih, 2010).
 Different publications with the same author(s) and year will be presented separately, as follows 2013a, 2013b.
-References of unpublished data and personal communication should not appear in the list but should be cited in the text only (e.g., Rifai MA 2015, pers. com. (personal communication); Indriyanti DR 2014, unpublished data).
-In the reference list, the references should be listed in an alphabetical order.
-Expect a minimum of 20 references with 5 references international journal.
-More or less 80% references for literature reviews should be the recent (up to date) journals published in the last 10 years, but the rest of 20 % references can be cited from research reports and or articles.
+References of unpublished data and personal communication should not appear in the list but should be cited in the text only (e.g., Rifai MA 2015, pers. com. (personal connection); Indriyanti DR 2014, unpublished data).
+In the reference list, the references should be listed in alphabetical order.
+Expect a minimum of 20 texts with five references international journals.
+More or less 80% of references for literature reviews should be the recent (up to date) journals published in the last ten years, but the rest of 20 % references can be cited from research reports and or articles.
 The following is an example of order and style to be used in the manuscript:

 - Journal articles: